little-hundred-miles/maharashtra_getaways/README.md

 - The operator summary is an API response, not a full dashboard.
 - Experience availability is illustrative and not backed by live inventory.

-## Future roadmap
+## Future Improvements

-- PostgreSQL with transactional inventory and durable booking storage
-- Razorpay or Stripe payment intents and signed webhooks
+- Real payment processing through Stripe
-- Traveller and operator accounts with role-based access
+- Traveller and operator authentication
+- Database and transaction storage
-- Operator onboarding, document checks and listing management
+- Operator dashboard for managing listings and bookings
-- Live availability calendars and capacity controls
+- Live availability calendars to manage capacity
-- Email, SMS and WhatsApp notifications
+- Email, SMS, and WhatsApp confirmations
-- Cancellation, refund and rescheduling workflows
-- Reviews tied to completed bookings
+- Verified traveller reviews collected automatically after completed bookings or on-ground experience
-- Search expansion across every Maharashtra tourism region
-- Operator analytics and payout dashboards

-## Configuration

-Copy `.env.example` to `.env.local` when adding production integrations.
-Never expose payment-provider secrets to browser code.

-## Submission note

-This repository intentionally prioritizes a polished, judgeable end-to-end MVP over production infrastructure.
-The marketplace story, discovery experience, listing transparency, booking flow and operator handoff are implemented; database, authentication and real payment integrations are documented roadmap items.